 Even though Bondi is a small beach, the vibe and community make it one of the best beaches in Australia!

 One of the best beaches in Sydney, Palm Beach stretches for 2.3km between Little Head and Barrenjoey Head.
-As well as enjoying the sparkling blue waters and golden sands, there’s lots to do at Palm Beach.
+As well as enjoying the sparkling blue waters and golden sands, there are lots to do at Palm Beach.

 The northern section of the beach is popular with surfers while the southern part, which has a sheltered pool, attracts swimmers.
 A short and steep hike leads to the historical Barrenjoey Lighthouse, situated at Barrenjoey Head, from which the views are spectacular.
 In winter, it’s often possible to spot the migrating humpback whales: the whale watching season runs between May and November.